 - Obesity, particularly central obesity (being apple-shaped)

 Speak to your doctor if you have concerns about these symptoms.
 For more about PCOS

 Oral contraception (contraceptive pill)

-There are anecdotal reports but no scientific evidence to suggest hormonal contraception (the Pill) can influence epilepsy.
-However, the Pill is used to regulate the oestrogen levels and the menstrual cycle and therefore may influence seizure frequency in some women.
+Some women report that hormonal contraception (the Pill) can influence their seizure.
+The oral contraceptive pill is used to regulate oestrogen levels and the menstrual cycle and therefore may influence seizure frequency in some women.

 Some antiepileptic medications and hormonal contraceptives may affect each other’s metabolism, making it less effective, leading to either loss of seizure control, medication toxicity or unplanned pregnancy.
 This does not mean that women with epilepsy cannot use hormonal contraception it means that they may need use one that is suited to their antiepileptic medication.

-Antiepileptic drugs that can interfere with oral and subdermal implant contraceptives*
+Antiepileptic drugs that can reduce the effectiveness of oral and subdermal implant contraceptives*